rinodung/kenhcongdong/wp-content/plugins/image-teleporter/readme.txt

 1. This screenshot is the admin screen you will find under Settings.

 == Changelog ==

+= 1.1.7 =
+* Improve and verify compatibility up to WP 4.4

 = 1.1.5 =
 * Fixed several general bugs, and introduced dr_scythe to the plugin for development.